amthorn/qutex/docs/index.md

 Where `<project_name>` is replaced with the name of the project you want to create.

 ???+ warning
     Project names must be unique in qutex.
 Thus, you cannot create a project with a name that already exists.
-Additionally, the name of the project can only contain lowercase and uppercae alphabetical characters, spaces, and the underscore.
+Additionally, the name of the project can only contain lowercase and uppercase alphabetical characters, spaces, and the underscore.

 ???+ note
     Your project will automatically be put in uppercase regardless of how it was entered